DK26/qradar-guides/QRadarInstallation/UpgradingCustomActionsPythonVersion.md

 ### Backup QRadar

-_This is the time to create a snapshot out of your QRadar appliance system because from this point we are getting dangerous!_
+_It's time to create a snapshot out of our QRadar appliance system as we are about to touch some sensitive and dangerous files!_

 ### Setup Sandbox Environment

-First, we need to make the sandbox environment more indepeneded from the main QRadar appliance.
+First, we need to turn the sandbox environment to become more indepeneded from its main QRadar appliance.

    1. Backup `/etc/fstab`: